 - Complete in 2 semesters part-time.

-- Specialise in: acute care nursing; cancer nursing; emergency nursing; intensive care nursing; paediatric, child and youth health nursing.
+- Specialise in: acute care nursing; cancer nursing; chronic health care nursing; emergency nursing; gastroenterology nursing; health professional education; intensive care nursing; paediatric, child and youth health nursing.

-- Receive academic credit towards the Master of Nursing.
+- Articulates into the Master of Advanced Practice Nursing.

 |QUT course code||NS32|